schwuk/schwuk.github.io/_drafts/2020-05-01-effective-remote-meetings.md

 ---
-date:   2020-04-28 15:21:00 +0100
+date:   2020-05-01 16:21:00 +0100
 layout: post
 title:  "Effective Remote Meetings"
 ---
-Since working remotely seems to be on-trend at the moment, I thought I would share some tips on effectively running meetings and how to apply them to your remote meetings.
+Since working remotely seems to be the topic of the moment, I thought I would share some tips on effectively running meetings and how to apply them to your remote meetings.

 ## Do you even need a meeting?